-This argument is logically fallacious because it is invalid.
-In actuality, the premises provide no support whatever for the conclusion.
+This argument is invalid because the premises provide no support whatsoever for the conclusion.
 However, if this argument were ever seriously advanced, we must assume that the author would believe that the truth of the premises guarantees the truth of the conclusion.
 Therefore, this argument is still deductive.
-A bad deductive argument is not an inductive argument.
+It is not inductive.

 Given the way the terms “deductive argument” and “inductive argument” are defined here, an argument is always one or the other and never both, but in deciding which one of the two it is, it is common to ask whether it meets both the deductive standards and inductive standards.
 Given a set of premises and their intended conclusion, we analysts will ask whether it is deductively valid, and, if so, whether it is also deductively sound.
 If it is not deductively valid, then we may go on to assess whether it is inductively strong.

 We are very likely to use the information that the argument is not deductively valid to ask ourselves what premises, if they were to be assumed, would make the argument be valid.
 Then we might ask whether these premises were implicit and intended originally.
 Similarly, we might ask what premises are needed to improve the strength of an inductive argument, and we might ask whether these premises were intended all along.
 If so, then we change our mind about what argument existed was back in the original passage.
 So, the application of deductive and inductive standards is used in the process of extracting the argument from the passage within which it is embedded.
 The process goes like this: Extract the argument from the passage; assess it with deductive and inductive standards; perhaps revise the decision about which argument existed in the original passage; then reassess this new argument using our deductive and inductive standards.